ericclack/pygamezero_pacman/doc/part1.rst

 Next up...
 ----------

-Adding Ghosts, etc. Coming soon...
+Adding Ghosts, etc. Move on to :ref:`part2`.